wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 1.4 =
+1. Provided the ability to choose MP3 or Flash for the format of the audio.

+1. Made MP3 the default for Android, as it has been for iPhone and iPad since version 0.7, since Adobe no longer supports Android.

+1. Added the use of HTML5 audio tags if MP3 is in use and provided fallback to embedded audio or a link for browsers which cannot handle HTML5 audio tags.

+1. Reordered the administrative panel.

+1. Added "Loading" image to page.
+This image is replaced by the Bible Readings when they are loaded.

 = 1.3 =
 The client's time is used to set the date of the Bible readings loaded initially.